Applying for a Resident Return Visa

 The Visa Grant Notice confirmation letter are emailed to you.

-Being granted RRV
+After being granted RRV

 Being granted a Resident Return Visa makes you a Permanent Resident, and allows you to reside in Australia indefinitely.
 Note: your Resident Return Visa has a 12 month travel capacity.